raynorpat/xreal/README.md

 the clients side assuming XreaL was compiled with USE_CURL=1.
 Like sv_allowDownload, cl_allowDownload also uses a bitmask value supporting the following flags:
-    `
-    1 - ENABLE
+   - 1 : ENABLE
-    2 - do not use HTTP/FTP downloads
+   - 2 : do not use HTTP/FTP downloads
-    4 - do not use UDP downloads
+   - 4 : do not use UDP downloads
-    `

 ## MULTIUSER SUPPORT ON WINDOWS SYSTEMS